invopop/expert/README.md

 - Check that you're using a supported model

 **Import errors:**
-- Ensure you've installed the package: `pip install -e .`
+- Ensure you've installed the package: `uv pip install -e .` or `pip install -e .`
-- Check that all dependencies are installed: `uv pip install -r pyproject.toml`
+- Check that all dependencies are installed
+- Try reinstalling: `uv pip install -e . --force-reinstall`

 ### Getting Help